“This celebration of poetry spreads the message that poetry is something for everyone, whatever your background, and especially for young people.”

-We are so excited that our two judges for this year’s Foyle Young Poets of the Year Award are the amazing Maura Dooley and Keith Jarrett!
+We are so excited that our two judges for this year’s Foyle Young Poets of the Year Award are the wonderful Clare Pollard and Yomi Ṣode.
 They cannot wait to read your poems.
-To find out more from this year’s judges please check out their blogs on the Poetry Society website, where they will tell you what they are looking for in this year’s entries.
+To hear more from this year’s judges, please go to our Foyle judges page, where they share what they are looking for in this year’s entries.

-Each year 100 winners (85 commendations and top 15 Winners) are chosen by two high profile poets, and will receive their awards at an annual prize-giving event in October.
+Each year, 100 winners (85 commendations and 15 top Winners) are chosen by two high profile poets, and receive their awards at an annual prize-giving event in October.
 Thanks to funding from the Foyle Foundation, the competition remains completely free to enter and we are able to offer a wide range of prizes, opportunities and resources.
 Winners receive amazing prizes including membership of The Poetry Society and a stack of poetry goodies.
-Winners also attend a week-long intensive residential Arvon course, where they develop their creative writing skills alongside fellow poets, or benefit from poetry residencies at their school or distance-mentoring depending on their age and location.
+Winners also attend a week-long intensive Arvon writing course, where they develop their creative writing skills alongside fellow poets, or benefit from poetry residencies at their school or distance-mentoring depending on their age and location.

 Arvon Residential at The Hurst for 2019 Foyle winners, photo credit Dan Haworth for The Poetry Society.

-You can read last year’s top 15 winning poems in our anthology Your Voice Crosses the Ocean alongside the fantastic 85 commended poems, which are also available online and were judged by our incredible judges last year Raymond Antrobus and Jackie Kay.
+You can read last year’s top 15 winning poems in our anthology You Speak in Constellations, alongside the fantastic 85 commended poems, which were selected last year by poets Keith Jarrett and Maura Dooley.

-These winners are among the most promising young literary talent in the UK, and the ceremony is the first step in an ongoing process of developing this potential; many of our former winners have gone on to publish work with major publishing houses such as Faber & Faber, Carcanet and Chatto & Windus and won prestigious competitions including the Ted Hughes Award, Forward Prize and the T.S.
+These winners are among the most promising young literary talent in the UK; many of our former winners have gone on to publish work with major publishing houses such as Faber & Faber, Carcanet and Chatto & Windus and won prestigious competitions including the Ted Hughes Award, Forward Prizes and the T.S.
 Eliot Prize.
-We support them through a number of initiatives helping them to establish themselves in the literary and publishing world, such as Internships, editorial opportunities and showcasing events.
+We support them to establish themselves in the literary and publishing world through a number of initiatives, such as Internships, editorial opportunities and showcasing events.